osgilliath/maniacs-guide-to-the-galaxy/README.md

 I would also like to thank Hendrik Lorentz, a Dutch Physicist for this beautiful formula<br/>
 I would also like to thank another cool person, who is the reason I made this, whom I can't name, cause reasons.

+---

-"If I have seen further it is by standing upon the shoulders of giants" -Issac Newton
+>"If I have seen further it is by standing upon the shoulders of giants" -Issac Newton